 I would shut myself away, too anxious to leave the house.
-I would spend hours every day crying.
+I would spend hours every day crying and begging my husband to just take the baby away – I couldn’t face being around him.
 My hormones were all over the place.
 Memories of the traumatic labour I had been through still haunted me.
 I was in agony on a daily basis.
 We were surviving on 3 hours sleep a night if we were lucky and dealing with a baby who had a severe case of reflux.

 I was struggling to form a bond with Max.
 I just couldn’t cope.
-The pain I was in on a daily basis and the fact that my iron levels were so low meant I just didn’t have the energy to look after him.
+The pain I was in on a daily basis and the fact that my iron levels were so low from the blood loss at birth meant I just didn’t have the energy to look after him.
 I would sit and watch Adam feed him, change him and calm him knowing that these were all the things that I should be doing.
 I just didn’t feel like his Mum.

 Adam and my family were brilliant.
 They would cuddle me when I cried and never once judged me or made me feel bad for the way I was feeling.
 They’d try their best to pick me up when I was at my lowest.